kevb/tdd-homework/README.md

 calculator.test.js - These are your tests.
 In TDD the tests describe the behaviour of the app and prove that it works.

+This project uses the [Mocha](https://mochajs.org/#assertions) testing framework.
+Have a look at the Mocha documentation to understand the syntax for writing tests and the different kinds of assertions you can write.
+An assertion is simply a way to describe the expected behaviour for something when writing a test.

 ## Setup

 1. Fork this repository to your own github account (create one for free if you don't already have one).